15 Signs of Emotional Bullying in Relationships & Ways to Deal

 7. They belittle your accomplishments

-If your successes are met with sarcasm or disdain rather than joy or pride, it’s likely you’re dealing with emotional bullying.
+If your successes are met with sarcasm or disdain rather than joy or pride, you’re likely dealing with emotional bullying.
 This tactic is designed to keep you questioning your abilities and achievements.
-By undermining your accomplishments, the bully maintains an upper hand and prevents you from feeling confident and independent.

 8. You feel isolated from friends and family

 Emotional bullies often try to cut you off from your close relationships, making it easier to control you.
+It is one of the common signs of emotional bullying.

 By criticizing the people you care about or making unreasonable demands on your time, they slowly push your support network away.
 This isolation can make you more dependent on them, which increases their influence and control over you.